-In this three-part article we have been sharing the reflections of Lexercise teletherapists about how online structured literacy intervention and online learning works.
-Two weeks ago, Leahann McLaughlin shared her experience and last week Josie Moretti gave her perspectives.
-In this final segment Lindsey Blackburn reflects on her journey into working with students online.
+In this three-part article, we have been sharing the reflections of Lexercise teletherapists about how online structured literacy intervention and online learning work.
+Two weeks ago, Leahann McLaughlin shared her experience, and last week Josie Moretti gave her perspectives.
+In this final segment, Lindsey Blackburn reflects on her journey into working with students online.

 “Working online is engaging, not isolating.”

 Lexercise teletherapist Lindsey Blackburn worked for years in the New England public schools as a certified special education teacher and learning disabilities specialist.
 As a resource teacher, she says, “I had very bright students in the 7th and 8th grade who did not know how to read.”
 Realizing that her training had not prepared her to teach these students how to read, she went in search of more training.
 With the guidance of “the most incredible mentors,” she immersed herself in learning the Orton-Gillingham method and was soon seeing the benefits.
 “I saw the growth, so quickly,” she says.
 “I worked with a 3rd-grade nonreader and after two months of structured literacy training he had caught up.
 It was really exciting.”

 As a Lexercise teletherapist, Lindsey works online with students and their families all over the world.
 “Sometimes people are nervous because working online is new, and that’s normal,” she explains, “but technology today is very intuitive and it’s incredibly easy.
 If you know how to access your email or click on a link, you will have no problem joining an online learning platform.
 Any problems can be resolved within minutes, and of course, I’m there to help.
 It gets easier every time.”